 This is our midcentury foyer design gallery where you can browse photos below.
-We hope you find your inspiration here.
+We hope you get inspired here.
 We add new designs regularly.

 Mid-century style foyer with an elegant-looking flooring lighted by a skylight.
 The glass windows and doors all fit perfectly with the foyer’s style.

-Mid-century foyer with a hardwood flooring, white and wooden walls and a classy ceiling light.
+Mid-century foyer with a hardwood flooring, white and wooden walls and classy ceiling light.

-Mid-century foyer featuring a hardwood flooring, white walls and a high ceiling.
+Mid-century foyer featuring hardwood flooring, white walls, and a high ceiling.
 The blue steps of the staircase are very charming.